tvlfyi/tvix/eval/docs/known-optimisation-potential.md

   can directly use the `value::function::Lambda` representation where possible.

-* Tail-call optimisation [hard]

-  We can statically detect the conditions for tail-call optimisation.
-  The compiler should do this, and it should then emit a new operation for doing the tail-calls.

 * Optimise inner builtin access [medium]

   When accessing identifiers like `builtins.foo`, the compiler should